1920s Herb Miller Sawmill

-The Herb Miller Sawmill opened for public viewing in 1998.
-It was occasionally used for sawmilling demonstrations, with either a steam traction engine or a tractor providing the power for the long pulley belt needed to run the saw.
-The building was moved on June 7, 2006 to Moreston Heritage Village.
-A pond was dug nearby to be used as a “hot pond”, a feature which allowed old sawmills to thaw frozen logs for milling in the winter.
+The sawmill opened to the public in 1998.
+It was used for sawmilling demonstrations, with either a steam traction engine or a tractor providing power for the pulley running the saw.
+The building was moved to Moreston Heritage Village in June 2006 and a pond was dug nearby to be used as a “hot pond”, a feature which allowed old sawmills to thaw frozen logs for milling in the winter.

-Historically mills were dangerous to work in, and fire was always a threat.
-In photographs of Grey County sawmills, water barrels and ladders are mounted on the roof, as a primitive form of fire protection.
-Our museum's sawmill uses a 48-inch circular saw.
-It is in what was intended to be a portable saw carriage, designed to be put up in the bush and powered by steam traction engine.
-A large sawmill operation would consider this a "light-duty" sawmill.
+Historically, mills were dangerous places to work, and fire was always a threat.
+In photographs of Grey County sawmills, water barrels and ladders are mounted on rooves, as a basic form of fire protection.
+Our museum's sawmill houses a 48-inch circular saw inside what was intended to be a portable saw carriage, designed to be set up in the bush and powered by steam traction engine.
+A large sawmilling operation would consider this a "light-duty" sawmill.
 Sawmills were busy places, often with tramways and huge piles of lumber, logs and slab wood.
-Horse teams would be coming and going with logs and lumber in the winter.
-Circular saws were once used exclusively, but were eventually superseded by gang saws, which operated vertically, and then by band saws (double & single), by the 1920s.
+Horse teams would come and go with logs and lumber in the winter.
+Circular saws were once used exclusively, but were eventually replaced by gang saws, which operated vertically, and then by band saws by the 1920s.

-Around the turn of the twentieth century, six sawmills existed along the waterfront of Owen Sound Bay.
-Each of the mills had its own source of timber from the old timber limits on the shores of Georgian Bay and the north shore of Lake Huron, which were towed to Owen Sound's harbour in giant log booms each spring after the winter's logging.
+By the turn of the twentieth century, six sawmills existed along the waterfront of Owen Sound Bay.
+Each mill had its own source of timber, and logs were towed to Owen Sound's harbour in giant log booms in the spring after the winter's logging.
 Grey County men also brought in horse-drawn sled loads of huge logs, and such teams were a familiar sight in downtown Owen Sound in the winter.
-In 1910, more than 38 million board feet of lumber were produced by Owen Sound sawmills.
-In addition to lumber, Grey County also had furniture factories and woodenware manufacturing.
-Owen Sound's Keenan's flat-style Kaybee brand toothpicks were likely the smallest woodenware product and were produced for a very long time.
+In 1910, Owen Sound sawmills produced more than 38 million board feet of lumber.